 The middle class finds itself in a constant state of financial struggle.

-Their primary income is through their salary.
+Their primary income is from their salary.
 As their wages increase,

 so do their taxes.
 Their expenses tend to increase in proportion to their